Philotes-exceptus/Whooby/README.md

 - Make sure your phone emulator opengl setting set to 3.0

 ## Known problems
-The application is using open source library `sceneform`, which is unstable .
+The application is using open source library `Sceneform`, which is unstable .
 Expect random crashes or improper model rendering behaviours.
 Hopefully, they will be fixed within the next alpha release.

 ## Contributions
 There's a huge room for improvements!
 Please open an issue to report bugs, discuss ideas and so on.